FbW-E01/pb-functions-general-exercises-andreglock/README.md

 5. This question has 2 parts

-    Part a) write a function that takes in a number and does a `console.log("Even 10!")` if the number is evenly divisable by 10.
+    Part a) write a function that takes in a number and does a `console.log("Even 10!")` if the number is evenly divisible by 10.
 Examples:

     -  printIfDivisibleByTen(1) --> no output
     -  printIfDivisibleByTen(2) --> no output